What is tokenised collateral?

 2. ISDA guidance note on tokenised collateral

 The guidance note provides a taxonomy of tokenisation structures and highlights key issues such as enforceability, settlement finality and regulatory classification.
-The note is jurisdiction-agnostic, recognising that tokenisation structures may not align neatly with existing legal categories.
+The note is jurisdiction-agnostic, recognising that tokenisation structures rarely align neatly with existing legal categories.
 It also addresses the importance of interoperability and standardisation, particularly through ISDA’s Common Domain Model, to ensure consistency across platforms.

 3. ISDA AGM and Working Groups